insyncsolutions/appseconnectdocs/_posts/ProcessFlow Management/2021-08-27-working-with-variable.md

         identifier: variablesprocessflow
 ---

-APPSeCONNECT processflow allows you to create variables that stores certain values that can be reused in any part of the processflow or in any other processflows designed within your organisation.
+APPSeCONNECT processflow allows you to create variables that stores values of data during execution of a ProcessFlow, such that they can be reused in any part of the processflow or in any other processflows designed within your organisation.
-Variables are used to store data so that it can be used within a node or processflows.
 With variables you will not have to provide expressions and generic function multiple times, instead you can define the variable with the required expression and deploy it anywhere within the processflow or any other processflow.

 For Example : You have created a variable having the name `XYZ` with data type `String` and have associated an XPATH expression `//items/item/customer_id`.